 For more information about how medical conditions and disabilities affect your licence, you can use the link below:

 Licences that will be accepted abroad

 All entitlements on Northern Ireland licences will be accepted at face value during temporary visits to other EEA countries.
 You should be aware however, that minibuses operated under the permit scheme, and used for hire or reward, cannot be driven outside the UK unless the driver has passed the appropriate PCV driving test (either category D1 or D).

-Drivers who become permanently resident in another EEA country may find that their entitlement to drive minibuses soley on a “not for hire or reward” basis may not be acceptable.
+Drivers who become permanently resident in another EEA country may find that their entitlement to drive minibuses solely on a 'not for hire or reward' basis may not be acceptable.
 Advice should be sought from the licensing authority of the new country.